Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### `record.consume.from`

 _Optional_.
-Specifies where to start consuming events from:
+Specifies where to start consuming events from.
+Can be one of the following:

-- `LATEST`: start consuming events from the end of the topic partition
+- `LATEST`: Start consuming events from the end of the topic partition.
-- `EARLIEST`: start consuming events from the beginning of the topic partition
+- `EARLIEST`: Start consuming events from the beginning of the topic partition.

 The parameter sets the value of the [`auto.offset.reset`](https://kafka.apache.org/documentation/#consumerconfigs_auto.offset.reset) key to configure the internal Kafka Consumer.